 To assist in planning your schedule, requirements for the Bachelor of Arts and the Bachelor of Science degrees are outlined on the next two pages.
-Requirements for Engineering degrees are listed on pages 32-37.
-Each Academic Dean counsels students and approves their degree plans, but it is not usually necessary to file a degree plan until 4 semesters have been completed.
+Requirements for Engineering degrees are listed on pages 35-42.
+Each Academic Dean counsels students and approves their degree plans, but it is not usually necessary to file a degree plan until at least 60 semester hours have been completed.
 Chairmen of the separate departments will in the meantime give advice and explain special requirements for specific Majors.